matthewjf/matthewjf.github.io/_posts/2018-05-29-service-discovery-with-zeroconf.markdown

 ### MacOS/iOS

-Apple products come with this enabled out of the box and it doesn't require any work.
+Apple products come with this enabled out of the box.
+It doesn't require any additional work, and it works great!

 ### Linux